-1.1 Copyright © YAS KAWA Europe GmbH All Rights Reserved This document contains proprietary information of YASKAWA and is not to be disclosed or used except in accordance with applicable agreements.
+1.1 Copyright © YASKAWA Europe GmbH

+All Rights Reserved

+This document contains proprietary information of Yaskawa and is not to be disclosed or used except in accordance with applicable agreements.

 This material is protected by copyright laws.
-It may not be reproduced, distributed, or altered in any fashion by any entity (either internal or external to YASKAWA) except in accordance with applicable agreements, contracts or licensing, without the express written consent of YASKAWA and the business management owner of the material.
-For permission to reproduce or distribute, please contact: YASKAWA Europe GmbH, European Headquarters, Hauptstraße 185, 65760 Eschborn, Germany Tel.: +49 6196 569 300 Fax.: +49 6196 569 398 Email: info@yaskawa.eu.com Internet: www.yaskawa.eu.com Every effort has been made to ensure that the information contained in this document was complete and accurate at the time of publishing.
-Nevertheless, the authors retain the right to modify the information.
-This customer document describes all the hardware units and functions known at the present time.
-Descriptions may be included for units which are not present at the customer site.
+It may not be reproduced, distributed, or altered in any fashion by any entity (either internal or external to Yaskawa) except in accordance with applicable agreements, contracts or licensing, without the express written consent of Yaskawa and the business management owner of the material.

+For permission to reproduce or distribute, please contact: YASKAWA Europe GmbH, European Headquarters, Hauptstraße 185, 65760 Eschborn, Germany

+Tel.: +49 6196 569 300 Fax.: +49 6196 569 398 Email: info@yaskawa.eu.com Internet: www.yaskawa.eu.com

+EC conformity declaration

+Hereby, YASKAWA Europe GmbH declares that the products and systems are in compliance with the essential requirements and other relevant provisions.
+Conformity is indicated by the CE marking affixed to the product.

+Conformity Information

+For more information regarding CE marking and Declaration of Conformity (DoC), please contact your local representative of YASKAWA Europe GmbH.

+Trademarks

+MICRO is a registered trademark of YASKAWA Europe GmbH.

+All other trademarks, logos and service or product marks specified herein are owned by their respective companies.

+General terms of use

+Every effort has been made to ensure that the information contained in this document was complete and accurate at the time of publishing.
+We cannot guarantee that the information is free of errors, and we reserve the right to change the information at any time.
+There is no obligation to inform the customer about any changes.
+The customer is requested to actively keep his documents up to date.
+The customer is always responsible for the deployment of the products with the associated documentation, taking into account the applicable directives and standards.

+This documentation describes all hardware and software units and functions known today.
+It is possible that units are described that do not exist at the customer.
 The exact scope of delivery is described in the respective purchase contract.

-EC conformity declaration Hereby, YASKAWA Europe GmbH declares that the products and systems are in compli- ance with the essential requirements and other relevant provisions.
-Conformity is indi- cated by the CE marking affixed to the product.
-Conformity Information For more information regarding CE marking and Declaration of Conformity (DoC), please contact your local representative of YASKAWA Europe GmbH.
-Trademarks VIPA, SLIO, System 100V, System 200V, System 300V, System 300S, System 400V, System 500S and Commander Compact are registered trademarks of YASKAWA Europe GmbH.
-SPEED7 is a registered trademark of YASKAWA Europe GmbH.
-SIMATIC, STEP, SINEC, TIA Portal, S7-300, S7-400 and S7-1500 are registered trade- marks of Siemens AG.
-Microsoft and Windows are registered trademarks of Microsoft Inc., USA.
-Portable Document Format (PDF) and Postscript are registered trademarks of Adobe Systems, Inc. All other trademarks, logos and service or product marks specified herein are owned by their respective companies.
+Document support

+Contact your local representative of YASKAWA Europe GmbH if you have errors or questions regarding the content of this document.
+You can reach YASKAWA Europe GmbH via the following contact:

+Email: Documentation.HER@yaskawa.eu.com

+Technical support

-Document support Contact your local representative of YASKAWA Europe GmbH if you have errors or ques- tions regarding the content of this document.
-If such a location is not available, you can reach YASKAWA Europe GmbH via the following contact: YASKAWA Europe GmbH, Ohmstraße 4, 91074 Herzogenaurach, Germany Fax: +49 9132 744 29 1204 Email: Documentation.HER@yaskawa.eu.com Technical support Contact your local representative of YASKAWA Europe GmbH if you encounter problems or have questions regarding the product.
-If such a location is not available, you can reach the YASKAWA customer service via the following contact: YASKAWA Europe GmbH, European Headquarters, Hauptstraße 185, 65760 Eschborn, Germany Tel.: +49 6196 569 500 (hotline) Email: support@yaskawa.eu.com
+Contact your local representative of YASKAWA Europe GmbH if you encounter problems or have questions regarding the product.
+If such a location is not available, you can reach the Yaskawa customer service via the following contact:

+YASKAWA Europe GmbH,

+European Headquarters, Hauptstraße 185, 65760 Eschborn, Germany

+Tel.: +49 6196 569 500 (hotline) Email: support@yaskawa.eu.com System MICRO General

+Safety instructions